-- The biggest difference is DN goes deep into the muscle belly, while TCA sits superficially and is guided by meridians.
+- DN goes deep into the muscle belly, while TCA sits superficially and is guided by meridians.

-- DN focuses on fields such as molecular biology, physiology, pathology, anatomy, and kinesiology.
+- DN is based in modern Western medicine, particularly the fields of molecular biology, physiology, pathology, anatomy, and kinesiology.

 Integrative Dry Needling is a systematic approach that addresses local soft tissue dysfunction (tight, tender) areas, the peripheral nerve that supplies the muscle, and the segmental area where that peripheral nerves comes from.